nu7hatch/webrocket/README.md

     $ rocket-server -wsaddr "myhost.com:9772" -ctladdr "localhost:9773"

-To get more information about all settings run server with help switch:
+To get more information check `man rocket-server` or just run the server with help switch:

     $ rocket-server -help